Draper, Utah: Library

+The Draper Library also holds a variety of community events.

 Economy

 The headquarters of 1-800 Contacts in Draper, Utah.

 Draper is home to the tech call center of PGP Corporation, the call center of Musician's Friend, and the headquarters of 1-800 Contacts, Control4, HealthEquity, and Pluralsight.
 Draper is also home to Utah's first IKEA, which opened in 2007.
 The head office of Synchrony Bank is located in Draper, and the Rocky Mountain regional headquarters of Goldman Sachs is located in a nearby plaza.

 Top employers

 According to the city's Popular Annual Financial Report for the fiscal year ending June 30, 2018, the top employers in the city are: